Roberto Miranda

-In career (1962–1976) he played for Botafogo, Flamengo, Corinthians and América.
+Throughout his career (1962–1976) he played for Botafogo, Flamengo, Corinthians and América.
 He won two Rio de Janeiro State Championship (1967, 1968) and one Brazilian Cup in 1968.
-For Brazilian team he played 12 games from 1968 to 1972, scored 6 goals.
+For the Brazilian national team he played 12 games between 1968 and 1972 and scored 6 goals.
 He was also part of the team that won the 1970 FIFA World Cup, playing in two matches.

 Together with Jairzinho, Robert Miranda formed a potent strike force which helped Botafogo to win the Rio (Carioca) Championship consecutively in 1967 and 1968.
 Roberto was a forthright striker much loved by the Botafogo supporters.

-In the 1960s, Santos of Pelé, Coutinho, Zito, Edu etc. and Botafogo of Zequinha, Gerson, Jairzinho, Roberto Miranda and Paulo Cesar were the two best teams in Brazil.
-Botafogo supporters believe that this attack is one of the best attacks of all times in the world.
+In the 1960s, Santos of Pelé, Coutinho, Zito, Edu etc. and Botafogo of Zequinha, Gérson, Jairzinho, Roberto Miranda and Paulo Cesar were the two best teams in Brazil.
+Botafogo supporters believe that this attack is one of the best attacks of all time in world football history.

 Roberto Miranda left Botafogo to play in Mexico.
 He may have played for other teams but he will always be best known as a Botafogo striker.